-Wondering how long Invisalign takes to work?
+Wondering how long Clear Aligner like Invisalign take to work?
 Here’s everything you need to know

-There’s no doubt most of us desire straight, pearly white teeth.
-A beautiful smile is something we all seem to covet.
 That said, does the idea of metal braces put you off?
 Braces are certainly effective, but they’re quite the commitment.
 And they’re not always ideal, dependent on the individual.
-If you’ve been considering Invisalign (nearly invisible treatment), you might be wondering how long Invisalign takes to work.
+If you’ve been considering clear aligners (nearly invisible treatment), you might be wondering how long aligners like Invisalign take to work.

-Invisalign is an attractive alternative to metal braces and the solution can be just as effective.
-Invisalign has soared in popularity for the treatment of overcrowded, misaligned and crooked teeth.
-The clear Invisalign mouthpiece looks similar to a teeth-whitening tray, and you wear the aligners for 22 hours a day.
+If right for you, clear aligners like Invisalign are an attractive alternative to metal braces and the solution can be just as effective.
+The aligners are in many cases able to address overcrowded, misaligned and crooked teeth.
+The aligner mouthpiece looks similar to a teeth-whitening tray, and you wear the aligners for 22 hours a day.
 It has a pretty similar straightening effect to braces, but to the naked eye, it’s almost impossible to tell you’re wearing the trays.
 Studies show that clear aligners can be more beneficial than metal braces in some cases.

 The Treatment Procedure

-Now, we need to understand how Invisalign works.
+Now, we need to understand how aligners like Invisalign work.
 The procedure involves a series of plastic, removable aligners that you wear in incremental sequence.
 You’ll start with your orthodontist creating a customised treatment plan and profile, which involves:

 - A 3D scan of your teeth